 Organic Cocozelle Zucchini

-Transplant: Start seedlings 3 weeks before final frost in peat pots or soil blocks for minimal root disturbance.
-Transplant after last frost with 2’ between plants.
+For Transplanting: Sow seeds indoors 3 weeks before last frost in peat pots or soil blocks to minimize root disturbance.
+Transplant after last frost.

 Fruition’s Growing Guide